You may notice that every time you edit the mobile version of the page, the desktop view also is affected.

-- Use the Scale bar in the Geometry section to adjust the font size
+- Use the Scale bar in the Geometry to adjust the font size

-Feel free to continue making adjustments to the dimensions of the text element, without affecting your desktop version, by dragging the sides or corners.
+Feel free to continue making adjustments to the text element's dimensions, without affecting your desktop version, by dragging the sides or corners.

 Instead of deleting elements that won't fit in your mobile responsive version, you can "hide" them.
 There are 2 ways of doing this: